 You can draw using Fresco on an iPad when you are on the go, access the same artwork from Photoshop on your desktop, and open the artwork anywhere from your iPad in Photoshop to enhance your drawing.
 Any artwork you create in Photoshop on iPad or Fresco is auto-saved as a cloud document when you are connected to a network.

 You can have seamless access to your artwork from Adobe Fresco, Photoshop on desktop, and Photoshop on iPad.
-Simply go to the Cloud documents section of the Home screen of these apps and you will find your artwork there, ready to use.
+Simply go to the Cloud documents section of the home screen of these apps and you will find your artwork there, ready to use.
 In Fresco, tap Your work in the home screen to access Fresco cloud documents.

 When you are online and work on an artwork in Fresco, and move on to Photoshop on iPad or edit the same file in Photoshop on desktop, the artwork is instantly available in all of the three apps in cloud documents at the Home screen.
 For example, Flying Orange is a cloud document that appears in Fresco, Photoshop on iPad and Photoshop on desktop as shown below:

 If you are creating an artwork in Photoshop on desktop, you need to save the artwork as a cloud document so the artwork becomes seamlessly available in all the three apps.